The Hardest Day: 9 Staffel KG 76 attacks Kenley

-As the advance led by Gerhard Schöpfel made their way past the coast it spotted the vic-formation of RAF fighters.
+As the advance of III./JG 26 and JG 3, led by Gerhard Schöpfel, made their way past the coast it spotted a vic formation of RAF fighters.
 They were Hurricanes of 501 Squadron which were conducting wide spirals to gain height.
 Schöpfel bounced them and shot down four in two minutes killing one pilot and wounding three others.
 As he departed other members of his Geschwader (Wing) dived on the Squadron and an inconclusive dogfight ensued.
 Schöpfel's victims were Donald McKay and Pilot Officers J.W Bland, Kenneth Lee and F. Kozlowski.
 Bland was the only one killed.

 Both the Do 17s and Ju 88s of the III./KG 76 encountered flak as they crossed Dover.
 The Do 17s were escorted by ZG 26 while III./JG 51 led by Hannes Trautloft escorted the Ju 88s.
 The German bombers had flown east of Canterbury and thereby avoided the main concentration of fighters on the Canterbury-Margate line.
 At 13:01 they passed over Ashford and had a clear 65 km run before they reached Biggin Hill and its four defending squadrons.

 As 9 Staffel crossed the coast they were fired at by Royal Navy patrol boats.
 The machine gun fire was ineffective.
 However, the Royal Observer Corps Post K3, situated on top of Beachy Head, spotted the Dorniers.
 They immediately telephoned a warning to Observer Group Headquarters at Horsham and fighter sector stations in the area, including RAF Kenley.
 Wing Commander Thomas Prickman, the station commander at Kenley, noticed the low-flying Dornier plot appear on his situation map.
 They appeared to be heading away towards the west, and Prickman was unsure of their target.
 His controllers were organising Nos.
 64 and 615 Squadrons to meet the high-altitude raid.
 Roth headed past Lewes until he picked up the Brighton–London rail line.
 He then turned north-west.